thc1006/O-RAN-Intent-MANO-for-Network-Slicing/docs/api/api-reference.md

   -H "Authorization: Bearer $TOKEN"
 ```

-This completes the comprehensive API reference documentation for the O-RAN Intent-MANO system, providing detailed information about all endpoints, request/response formats, and practical usage examples in multiple programming languages.
+This completes the comprehensive API reference documentation for the O-RAN Intent-MANO system, providing detailed information about all endpoints including the new WebSocket API for real-time natural language processing, request/response formats, and practical usage examples in multiple programming languages.